Data stolen in credit union cyber attack

 "This incident may expose you to text messaging, cold calling and attempts to defraud."

-It said that since the incident it had "reviewed and increased" its security and details of the attack had been passed to the relevant authorities, including police and Information Commissioners Office.
+It said that since the theft it had "reviewed and increased" its security and details of the attack had been passed to the relevant authorities, including police and Information Commissioners Office (ICO).

 Fiona Greaves, chairwoman of trustees, said it was believed hackers accessed the data using a so-called "brute-force" attack, where they bombard computer systems with different password combinations in the hope of effectively guessing the correct one through trial and error.